pi-lar/neuropil/doc/source/identities.rst

 3) A message intent token is the tie between nodes and identities that would like to exchange information.
    The subject of the message intent (or the blake2b hash of a string) is the common ground (virtual address) and can be mapped into the physical address space of the neuropil nodes.
-The message intent is automatically composed from informations of the node and the identity.
+The message intent is automatically composed from information of the node and the identity.
 Especially the attribute set will be merged from identity and node attributes.
 The subject also enables neuropil to match corresponding sender/receiver.
    A message intent is a like a security session object for communication channels.
 A message intent token has a limited lifetime, ranging from minutes or days to weeks.

-For each of these token there it is possible to create an additional fingerprint: the fingerpint of the token extended with the attributes and its signature: This additional fingerprint is then designed for a specific use case.
+For each of these token there it is possible to create an additional fingerprint: the fingerprint of the token extended with the attributes and its signature: This additional fingerprint is then designed for a specific use case.
 The relationship between these three kind of tokens changes with each usage, and only somebody using the token can make sense of the resulting hahs values.

 More important is the way how identities are handled and can be used in neuropil.
-Let's beging with a simple setup and then extend it step by step.
+Let's begin with a simple setup and then extend it step by step.

 identity identifiers
 ********************

 consider that you need to create yourself an identity that you can use for any followup actions.
-As you would like to be identifies, you may choose to create yourself an iniial identity, that you can use later on for other purposes as well.
+As you would like to be identifies, you may choose to create yourself an initial identity, that you can use later on for other purposes as well.

 .. code-block:: JSON